Software Project Management

 - Learn about some of the most recent trends in process and project management.

-The course is using the proprietary tool ProcessModel https://www.processmodel.com/.
-Students will learn on the modeling, analysis, and improvement of software processes.
+The course is using the proprietary tool GanttPro https://ganttpro.com/.
+Students will learn how the tool can support time and resource project management of software projects.